Agoric/dapp-oracle/chainlink-agoric/README.md

 cd ..
 # Install the needed dependencies.
 agoric install
-# Start local chain implementation
+# Start local chain implementation in Docker
-agoric start --reset local-chain >& chain.log &
+agoric --no-sdk start --reset local-chain >& chain.log &
 ```

-This will run a job in the background, and when it's complete, you'll see a new docker container running.
+This will run a job in the background, and when it's complete, you'll see a new
+docker container running.
 You can check it out with `docker ps`

 ## 3. Setup Chainlink node, external adapter, and external initiator